BeamNG/BeamNGpy/README.md

 ## Prerequisites

-Usage of BeamNGpy requires BeamNG.research to be installed.
-Builds of BeamNG.research are made available for non-commercial use upon request using [this form][2].
+Usage of BeamNGpy requires BeamNG.tech to be installed.
+Builds of BeamNG.tech are made available for non-commercial use upon request using [this form][2].
 For commercial use, contact us at [licensing@beamng.gmbh][3].
-Once downloaded (and extracted, depending on whether or no BeamNG.research was obtained as a `.zip`), you can set an environment variable `BNG_HOME` to where BeamNG.research can be run from, or provide a path to the BeamNGpy library during initialization.
+Once downloaded (and extracted, depending on whether or no BeamNG.tech was obtained as a `.zip`), you can set an environment variable `BNG_HOME` to where BeamNG.tech can be run from, or provide a path to the BeamNGpy library during initialization.

 The regular [Steam release of BeamNG.drive][4] is compatible to an extent as well.
-Certain sensors like the simulated LiDAR or camera will not work, but most of the functions that are not exclusive to a research build will likely work.
+Certain sensors like the simulated LiDAR or camera will not work, but most of the functions that are not exclusive to a Tech build will likely work.

 ## Installation